isuams/isuams/about/index.md

 section: about
 ---

-Who are we?
+<h2>Who Are We?</h2>
-ISU AMS is a local student chapter of the American Meteorological Society and a non-profit, student-run organization at Iowa State University.
+<p>ISU AMS is a local student chapter of the American Meteorological Society and a non-profit,
+student-run organization at Iowa State University.
 Our organization seeks to achieve four main
-purposes: to promote interest in the atmospheric sciences and related fields of study, to provide fellowship among students and faculty, to serve the interests of our members and of the meteorological community, and to provide the community with a social and scientific point of contact for meteorological interests, specifically through educational outreach.
+purposes: to promote interest in the atmospheric sciences and related fields of study, to provide fellowship among students and faculty, to serve the interests of our members and of the meteorological community, and to provide the community with a social and scientific point of contact for meteorological interests, specifically through educational outreach.</p>

 What do we do?
 As the five-time winner of the Outstanding Student Chapter of the Year, ISU AMS knows a thing